Ethel Lynne

-Ethel Lynne (born Ethel Lindsay; February 25, 1897 – July 31, 1976) was an American actress who was active during Hollywood's silent era.
+Ethel Lynne (born Ethel Lindsey; February 25, 1897 – July 31, 1976) was an American actress who was active during Hollywood's silent era.
 She was married to director Fred Fishback, an associate of Fatty Arbuckle.

 Biography

-Lynne was born in Fort Worth, Texas, to Frank Lindsay and Mary Elizabeth Chiles.
+Lynne was born in Fort Worth, Texas, to Frank Lindsey and Mary Elizabeth Chiles.
 She began acting as a teenager around 1915, appearing in a number of Al Christie comedies.
+She studied for law at New York University.
 She met and married director Fred Fishback in 1919.
 After Fishback's untimely death, she married a fellow Texan, Thomas Palmer; that marriage ended in divorce.
 Little is known of her life after the 1920s.
 She died on July 31, 1976.